SherG/sherrieg/content/blog/desantis-state-guard/index.md

 ## Was that a paid position?

 It's a volunteer position, meaning you only get paid when on active duty.
-The pay is in the form of a very modest daily stipend.
+The pay is in the form of a modest daily stipend.

 The vast majority of your time is spent in training and that is unpaid.